 Moore Kuehn Encourages GMGI, CINC, ALBO, and PAYA Investors to Contact Law Firm

-NEW YORK, Jan.
-22, 2023 /PRNewswire/ -- Moore Kuehn, PLLC, a law firm focusing in securities litigation located on Wall Street in downtown New York City, is investigating potential claims concerning whether the following proposed mergers are fair to shareholders.
+/EIN News/ -- NEW YORK, Jan.
+25, 2023 (GLOBE NEWSWIRE) -- Moore Kuehn, PLLC, a law firm focusing in securities litigation located on Wall Street in downtown New York City, is investigating potential claims concerning whether the following proposed mergers are fair to shareholders.
 Moore Kuehn may seek increased consideration, additional disclosures, or other relief on behalf of the shareholders of these companies:

 Golden Matrix Group has agreed to merge with MeridianBet Group.
 Under the proposed transaction, Golden Matrix will issue approximately 65.3 million common shares of GMGI to MeridianBet stockholders.